Konya-Karaman Plain

 The Konya-Karaman Plain is a plain in the Central Anatolia Region of Turkey, associated with the Konya and Karaman Provinces.
 It is a flat plain at a height of 900–1050 m that covers the majority of Konya Basin and constitutes the main part of the Central Anatolian Plateau.

 Geography

-Konya-Karaman Plain is a flat plain at an altitude of 900–1050 m that covers the majority of Konya Basin.
+Konya-Karaman Plain is a flat plain at an altitude of 900–1050 m that covers the majority of the Konya Basin.
 It constitutes the main part of the Central Anatolian Plateau.
 The plain is dominated by the Çarşamba river (Çarşamba Çayı), which forms a delta in its centre. Çarşamba Çayı originates in the Aygibi waterfalls at around 1600m and flows North to Sorkun and Eastward to the village Apasaraycık, as well as near Belkuyu.
 It is dammed at Apa.

-The plain once contained a 4200 km2 large lake, which has been dated to the Last Glacial Maximum.
-The limeston plain is subject to karstic processes, mainly sinkhole formation (called obruk in Turkish) especially in the Obruk Plateau.
+The plain once contained a 4200 km^{2} large lake, which has been dated to the Last Glacial Maximum.
+The limestone plain is subject to karstic processes, mainly sinkhole formation (called obruk in Turkish) especially in the Obruk Plateau.
 The latter separates the Konya Plain from the Tuz Gölü Plain.